Meopham School

 Meopham School is a coeducational secondary school located in Meopham, Kent, England.
 It educates approximately 950 students; the school is non-selective and therefore caters to students with a wide range of abilities.
 The school delivers academic and personal success through a traditional curriculum and a focus on the core subjects of English, Mathematics and Science.

+History

+Students from Meopham School were chosen to form part of a "guard of honour" for athletes at the opening ceremony of the 2012 Olympic Games, displaying artistic creations made by the school to celebrate the event.

+The school converted into an academy on 1st February 2013, technically establishing a new school.

+In 2022, the school went into lockdown after two individuals were seen trespassing on the grounds.

 Meopham's rating dropped from outstanding to good following an inspection on 19 April 2023.
-In 2022, the school went into lockdown after two individuals were seen trespassing on the grounds.

-Students from Meopham School were chosen to form part of a "guard of honour" for athletes at the opening ceremony of the 2012 Olympic Games, displaying artistic creations made by the school to celebrate the event.